RunLLM/gitbook/workflows/deleting-a-workflow.md

 ![](<../.gitbook/assets/workflow_deletion_confirmation_page.png>)

-After workflow deletion has succeeded, if you delete any saved objects, you will be shown the results of the deletion (succeeded or failed) and any associated logs.
-Object deletion is done best-effort and the workflow will be deleted regardless of the success of the object deletions.
-Finally, you will be redirected to the workflows page.
+Once you confirm deletion of the workflow, Aqueduct will delete the workflow's metadata as well as any of the data objects you selected on the previous screen.
+Object deletion is done best-effort, and the workflow will be deleted whether or not the associated objects are successfully deleted.
+After workflow deletion has completed, you will be shown a list of all the objects that Aqueduct attempted to delete and whether those delete operations succeeded or not.

 ![](<../.gitbook/assets/object_deletion_results_page.png>)